lastweek/lastweek.github.io/docs/notes/dist-xact.md

 	* OCC
 	* MVCC-TO

-The traditional OCC, MVCC-TO fall into the T/O category.
+The well-known `OCC`, `MVCC-TO` concepts fall into the T/O category.
 However, don’t confuse the MVCC with concurrency control.
 MVCC is not a concurrency control method.
 It must work with a CC method.